 A huge clean-up campaign was launched to disinfect the labyrinth of filthy hovels clustered in back lanes in the town, and many were demolished.

 The standard of construction of these houses at 12 Robinson Lane Sydney was fairly typical of the crowded lanes, although the yard itself was more orderly than many others.
-Many small buildings housed 20 people each.
+A majority of such small buildings housed more than 20 people each.

 Not the most hygenic of butchers shops ...
 Presumably the sausages hanging from the roof were sold for human consumption.
 Sutton Forest Butchery 761 George Street Sydney in 1900.
 Photographs courtesy NSW State Records.